sinatra/sinatra-recipes/deployment/lighttpd_proxied_to_thin.md

 gem install thin
 ```

-### Create your rackup file -- the `require 'app'` line should require the actual Sinatra app you have written.
+### Create your rackup file

+The `require 'app'` line should require the actual Sinatra app you have written.

 ```ruby
 ## This is not needed for Thin > 1.0.0